 Lows: Not always that intuitive to use.
 Price on the high side.
 Offline function requires on-site server.

 Who is Lightspeed Restaurant suited for?

-Cloud-based, but can work offline
+Cloud-based, but can work even offline

 Offline mode will not work without the Lite Server on your premises.
 Photo: Lightspeed.